jvrousseau/jvrousseau.github.io/_posts/2014-04-17-state-of-the-map-us-part-2.md

 * working on FileGDB to vector tiles is awesome!
 * delta and zig zag encoding to make the file size smaller is just brilliant.
 * overzooming is great, but I wonder if there is a agreed upon zoom level to resolution ie 5km resolution data can stop at zoom level X
-* compositing on different overzoomed datasets is very intersting...makes a lot of sense
+* compositing on different overzoomed datasets is very interesting...makes a lot of sense
 * shapefile -> vector tile conversion 2000 tiles/second and dropping the dataset size down ~350MB WOW
 * [OSM Bright Style](https://github.com/mapbox/osm-bright.tm2){:target="_blank"} open sourced...will definitely play with this.
 * another plug on Browser/WebGL rendering coming soon...I can't wait to get my hands on that!